sshonosuke/MNAR-spline/README.md

-# MNAR-spline (Bayesian semiparametric mdoeling of response mechanism for nonignorable missing data)
+# MNAR-spline (Bayesian semiparametric modeling of response mechanism for nonignorable missing data)

 This repository provides R code implementing Bayesian semiparametric modeling of response models, as proposed by the following papers.